 The all items index increased 1.9 percent over the last 12 months ending in December; marking the first time the 12-month change has been under 2.0 percent since August 2017.
 Core inflation rose 2.2 percent over the last 12 months.
 The energy index decreased by 0.3 percent, marking the first decline in the 12-month energy index since the period ending September 2016, while the food index increased by 1.6 percent over the last 12 months.

 The full press release can be found via the link below.

-The full BLS press release on the May 2018 employment situation can be accessed in the link below:
+The full BLS press release on the December 2018 employment situation can be accessed in the pdf below: